Mike Houghton

 Michael Christopher Houghton (born December 1, 1979) is an American former professional football guard in the National Football League (NFL).

 Biography

 Houghton was born on December 1, 1979, in Northridge, California.
 He is now a teacher in Menifee, California as a PE and history teacher.

 Career

-Houghton was drafted by the Green Bay Packers in the sixth round of the 2002 NFL draft and would be a member of the Buffalo Bills that season.
+Houghton was selected by the Green Bay Packers in the sixth round of the 2002 NFL draft and would be a member of the Buffalo Bills that season.
 He played at the collegiate level at San Diego State University.